H2Cyber/VolDiff/README.md

  --string-checks : searches for suspicious strings in memory (emails, IPs, domains etc).

 The options above are experimental (may generate false positives), and may slow down VolDiff execution.

+Use --help to view all the available options: <pre> ./VolDiff --help </pre>

 Licence
 --------